mjerricho/ync-dining-hall-menu/README.md

 export AUTHORIZATION="[authorization_from_chrome _request_header]"
 export XID="[xid_from_chrome _request_header]"
 ```
+2. Install the chromedriver using `brew install -cask chromedriver` for Mac.
+3. Then, install [webdriver](https://chromedriver.chromium.org/downloads) into the project root folder e.g. chromedriver.

 ### How to run
 1. Run `scrapy crawl menuscraper -o menu.json` (run daily at midnight to update menu for the day)